msnijder30/JKik/README.md

 To send the message it's recommended to use the shorter constructors of the classes as they are all you need to send a message.

-**Note: Including a chat id is optional if you're sending to the user directly, and not a group chat.**
+**Note: Including a chat id is optional if you're sending to the user directly.
+However it should be included when sending messages to groupchats**
 ```
 new TextMessage("hey", msg.getChat().getFrom(), msg.getChat().getChatId())
 ```